chibicode/naze/_posts/2013-09-05-mario-kart.md

 If underachievers perform well, and average-achievers become motivated because of that, I think the world would become a nicer place.
 Simple and idealistic, but this excites me.
 It’s like playing Super Mario Kart all over again, except I won’t be shooting green shells at overachievers.

-## My Girlfriend Was an Underachiever in Terms of Coding, but She Turned into an Average-Achiever
+## My girlfriend was an underachiever in terms of coding, but she turned into an average-achiever

 As one of my initial attempts to achieve this goal, [I taught my girlfriend to code](/teaching-code-hardware-problem).
 Without a doubt, I’d have to say that she wasn’t cut out for coding.